carlosognak/Business_Case/README.md

 Write an API to return, the country and timezone info geo locations.
 We use node.js / express and google maps APIs.
-Please send us your code in GitHub or GitLab.

 # Example Request -
 URL: <baseurl>/api/get_distance_and_time